-In February 2019, PBM received a letter from Kevin Jardine, Associate Deputy Minister, EAO, which stated in part: "The order for reassessment will continue in force until it is suspended or cancelled under the new Act."
-It also included the following: "As you know, the order for reassessment provided that the reassessment must be completed within three years of the approval of the SAIR.
-This timeline was based on the assumption that the first step set out in section 5.1 of the reassessment order, the provision of the draft SAIR, would be completed in a reasonable time frame.
-I note in your letter your desire to advance this Project.
+In February 2019, PBM received a letter from Kevin Jardine, Associate Deputy Minister, EAO, which stated in part: "I note in your letter your desire to advance this Project.
 If that is the case, please advise, within 30 days of your receipt of this letter, when you will provide the draft SAIR for review.
-If I do not hear from you in this regard, or if you are unable to commit to a date by which you would provide the draft SAIR, then I will consider the appropriate next steps to ensure this proceeds in a timely manner or is otherwise concluded."
-This letter was finally posted on the EPIC site in January 2021 and is available at:
+If I do not hear from you, or if you are unable to commit to a date by which you would provide the draft SAIR, then I will consider the appropriate next steps to ensure this proceeds in a timely manner or is otherwise concluded."
+This letter is posted on the EPIC site at: